pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/Glyph.md

 ### sx

 The actual width of the glyph in the current font.
-This may vary from `ax` if a width has been set for the glyph, or when a font has been substituted while loading an unembedded or core font form a PDF dictionary.
+This may vary from `ax` if a width has been set for the glyph, or when a font has been substituted while loading an unembedded or core font from a PDF dictionary.